dragonflyoss/d7y.io/docs/reference/configuration/client/dfdaemon.md

   # If the value is "true", the range request will prefetch the entire file.
   # If the value is "false", the range request will fetch the range content.
   prefetch: false
-  # prefetchRateLimit is the rate limit of the prefetch speed in KiB/MiB/GiB per second, default is 5GiB/s.
+  # prefetchBandwidthLimit is the rate limit of the prefetch speed in KB/MB/GB per second, default is 10GB/s.
   # The prefetch request has lower priority so limit the rate to avoid occupying the bandwidth impact other download tasks.
-  prefetchRateLimit: 5GiB
+  prefetchBandwidthLimit: 10GB
   # readBufferSize is the buffer size for reading piece from disk, default is 4MiB.
   readBufferSize: 4194304